treasure-data/td-react-native-sdk/docs/api.md

 ### fetchUserSegments
 `TreasureData.fetchUserSegments(audienceTokens, keys, onSuccess, onError)` <br /><br />
-**Summary**: Profile API.
+Profiles API.
-This feature is not enabled on accounts by default, please contact support for more information.
+This feature is not enabled on accounts by default.
+Contact support for more information.
 Important!
 You must set cdpEndpoint property of TreasureData's sharedInstance.

 | Param | Type | Description |